TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

     In the `redirect_urls` array, replace YOUR_HOSTED_APP_URL.COM with your deployed URL and keep the paths.
 E.g. `https://yourdeployedurl.com/auth/callback`

     You can also change the name of your extensions.
 Go to `extensions` > `shopify.extension.toml` and change `name` and `handle` to your desired name for extensions.

+4. Now you can run `docker compose up -d` and it will spin up a nodeJS, Nginx and Let's encrypt container making sure the app is reachable over SSL.
+It will also install all the dependencies needed for the app to run.
-8. You can test your application by running the command `npm run dev` which would load a dev instance of the shopify application.
+10. You can test your application by running the command `npm run dev` which would load a dev instance of the shopify application.
 9. Once done deploy your application to shopify.
 Run the command `npm run deploy`.
 Once deployed go back to your shopify partner application select the application click on `Release` > `Versions`, you should see a new version with the same timestamp as to when you deployed.
 10. At the same time, if you open your .env file, you would see a new variable generated: `SHOPIFY_{EXTENSION_NAME}_ID`